 4. Share + Discuss Results with Your Board

 Once completed, you will receive results in an easy-to-read question-by-question graphical format that shows areas of disagreement to guide where you need to focus your attention in your work with the board.
+The report is a snapshot of results and not an interpretation; you will not receive recommendations.

 Experience has shown that those organizations that get the maximum value from the board self-assessment process are those that actively engage their boards along the way.
 We encourage you to consider reviewing the results of the Board Self-Assessment Tool with your board in a retreat or extended meeting(s).
 Find more advice in the "Is Your Board Ready for Self-Assessment" guide above.